tochandu/JavaPractices/README.md

 - < matches the character < with index 6010 (3C16 or 748) literally (case sensitive)
 - \/ matches the character / with index 4710 (2F16 or 578) literally (case sensitive)
 - 1> matches the characters 1> literally (case sensitive)

+****--------------------------------------------------------------****

+**Example5 -- Java BigDecimal**

+Java's BigDecimal class can handle arbitrary-precision signed decimal numbers.
+Let's test your knowledge of them!
+Given an array, , of  real number strings, sort them in descending order — but wait, there's more!
+Each number must be printed in the exact same format as it was read from stdin, meaning that  is printed as , and  is printed as .
+If two numbers represent numerically equivalent values (e.g., ), then they must be listed in the same order as they were received as input).
+Complete the code in the unlocked section of the editor below.
+You must rearrange array 's elements according to the instructions above.

+****--------------------------------------------------------------****
+**Example6 -- Java Primality Test**

+A prime number is a natural number greater than  whose only positive divisors are  and itself.
+For example, the first six prime numbers are 2, 3, 5, 7, 11, and 13 .
+Given a large integer, n, use the Java BigInteger class' isProbablePrime method to determine and print whether it's prime or not prime.

+****--------------------------------------------------------------****
+**Example7 -- java biginteger**

+In this problem, you have to add and multiply huge numbers!
+These numbers are so big that you can't contain them in any ordinary data types like a long integer.
+Use the power of Java's BigInteger class and solve this problem.

+****--------------------------------------------------------------****
+**Example8 -- java 1d array introduction**

+****--------------------------------------------------------------****
+**MakingAnagrams -- Count Anagrams any String after deleting chars** A student is taking a cryptography class and has found anagrams to be very useful.
+Two strings are anagrams of each other if the first string's letters can be rearranged to form the second string.
+In other words, both strings must contain the same exact letters in the same exact frequency.
+For example, bacdc and dcbac are anagrams, but bacdc and dcbad are not.
+The student decides on an encryption scheme that involves two large strings.
+The encryption is dependent on the minimum number of character deletions required to make the two strings anagrams.
+Determine this number.
+Given two strings,  and , that may or may not be of the same length, determine the minimum number of character deletions required to make  and  anagrams.
+Any characters can be deleted from either of the strings.